caltechlibrary/opensearch-machine/presentation.md

 # What we'll be doing (host and virtual machine)

-- Running programs "terminal" or multipass "shell"
+- Running programs "terminal" or Multipass "shell"
 - using a program called `curl` to interact with OpenSearch
-- using `jq` to rangle unruley JSON strings
+- using `jq` to wrangle unruly JSON strings
 - light text editing, to script the longer commands

 # Before you start